 The smart feature of the KitchenAid personal coffee maker is the fact that it brews directly into an 18oz thermal mug that you can pick up and take with you when you are on the move, perfect for the early morning commute.

 Capresso On-the-Go Personal Coffee Maker

-My last personal coffee maker pick is the BUNN MCU single cup multi-use home coffee brewer.
+The BUNN CSB2B Speed Brew Elite home coffee brewer.
 BUNN machines are a top-rated coffee maker brand that has been manufacturing coffee machines for decades.
 In fact, they are often the number one choice for many restaurants and hotels due to their reliability!

 The Cuisinart SS-10 Premium Single-Serve Coffee Brewing System

-For those of you looking for a good single-serve coffee system that packed full of functions and features and you have a fairly decent budget I highly recommend you take a look at the Cuisinart SS-10.
+For those of you looking for a good single-serve coffee system that is packed full of functions and features and you have a fairly decent budget, I highly recommend you take a look at the Cuisinart SS-10.

-K-cups are utilized in this coffeemaker but the good news is that you don’t have to be locked into a limited range of brands because you’re also able to use refillable My K-Cup so you can grind and use your favorite coffee beans.
+K-cups are utilized in this coffeemaker, but the good news is that you don’t have to be locked into a limited range of brands because you’re also able to use a reusable K-cup so you can grind and use your favorite coffee beans.

 Things to Consider Before You Part with Your Money

 Before you run out and buy a new personal coffee maker, there are a few things you should be aware of, and this could be the deciding factor for some of you whether a personal coffee maker is a good choice for you.